hyphaltip/htbda_perl_class/problems/06_Tutorial_NGS.md

 2. Download the Saccharomyces genome from [SGD site](http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-1-1_20110203.tgz).
 Uncompress this and get the .fsa file which is the genome.

-You could do this like
+You could do this like, but it may be broken/down.
     $ curl -O http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-1-1_20110203.tgz
     $ tar zxf S288C_reference_genome_R64-1-1_20110203.tgz

+Do this instead

+    $tar zxf /srv/projects/db/GEN220/S288C_reference_genome_R64-1-1_20110203.tgz

 Run this script to fix the chromosome names in the download file so the will match the GFF file.